imliam/Lua-Collections/README.md

 ## Introduction

 Collections are like tables on steroids.
-They are designed to act as a fluent wrapper when working with structured data, offering developer convenience for common tasks.
+They are designed to act as a fluent wrapper when working with structured data, offering the developer convenience for common tasks.

 For example, we can use the `collect()` helper to create a new collection, shuffle the items around, capitalise the words, add something to it, and then return it in a list suitable for pagination.